yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 > 1. Find and select `SraRunInfo.csv` file from your computer
 > 1. Click *Start* button
 > 1. Close dialog by pressing **Close** button
 > 1. You can now look at the content of this file by clicking {% icon galaxy-eye %} (eye) icon.
 You will see that this file contains a lot of information about individual SRA accessions.
-In this study every accession corresponds to an individual patient whose samples were sequenced.
+In this study, every accession corresponds to an individual patient whose samples were sequenced.
 {: .hands_on}

 Galaxy can process all 2,000+ datasets, but to make this tutorial bearable we need to selected a smaller subset.
-In particular our previous experience with this data shows two interesting datasets `SRR11954102` and `SRR12733957`.
-So, let's pull them out.
+In particular, our previous experience with this data shows two interesting datasets `SRR11954102` and `SRR12733957`.
+So, let's filter the file for these accessoins.

 {% snippet faqs/galaxy/analysis_cut.md %}